Sign In Register

 Safety Score1.0 / 5.0

-Antrim has an average annual temperature of 47°F (8°C).
+Antrim experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 21°F in January while summers reach 71°F in July.
-Annual precipitation is 47.4 inches.
+The area gets 246 sunny days per year, above the national average.
+Annual precipitation totals 47.4 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 37.
+The city sits at an elevation of 826 feet.

 Temperature